stellar/stellar-core/docs/software/admin.md

 [![Introduction to Stellar Core](https://i.ytimg.com/vi/pt_mm8S9_WU/hqdefault.jpg "Introduction to Stellar Core")](https://www.youtube.com/watch?v=pt_mm8S9_WU)

-It will also be useful to understand how [data flows](https://www.stellar.org/developers/stellar-core/software/core-data-flow.pdf) and is stored in stellar-core.
+It will also be useful to understand how [data flows](https://www.stellar.org/developers/stellar-core/software/core-data-flow.pdf) and is stored in the system.

-## Zero to 'c'ompleted: node checklist
+## Zero to completed: node checklist
  - [ ] [deciding to run a node](#why-run-a-node)
  - [ ] [setting up an instance to run core](#instance-setup)
  - [ ] [install stellar-core](#installing)